bauerceptor/JavaProgramming/README.md

 - In Java, we can only inherit from a single class but we can implement more than one interfaces.

 - It is not necessary to write ```public abstract``` with an interface method because it is *by-default both public and abstract* (since it tends to be over-ridden later on).
+Also, implementations of methods defined in the interface **must always have public** as their visibility attribute.

 - After Java 8, we can also provide a **default method** with ```default``` keyword.
 This method means that this abstract class has at least one functionality which we know well and can implement it then and there.
 The `default` method can also be Over-ridden later on.
 Similarly, interfaces can also have a `static` method which can also have a well-designed / already implemented body.